ebader18/ScriptVault/README.md

 <br />

 **focus_bracketing.py**: loads and aligns a set of images to correct for any misalignment, and measures their focus using the Laplacian variance.
+Some images available [here](https://drive.google.com/drive/folders/1Op8h0eOcZYrlj4iR7D295u9tvyClZ8W9?usp=drive_link).

 <br />